Mentors¶

 |---|---|

-| PASSED | Completed successfully, no review comments |
+| PASSED | Completed successfully with no review comments |

-| COMMENTED | Completed successfully, produced one or more comments |
+| COMMENTED | Completed successfully with one or more comments |

 | FAILED | Execution error or invalid JSON response |

-| KILLED | Manually killed or auto-killed due to newer commit |
+| KILLED | Manually killed or auto-killed because a newer commit exists |

 5. Stale Mentor Cleanup¶